 Because there is no effective treatment, prevention of transmissible CJD is essential.

-Steam autoclaving at 132° C for 1 h or immersion in sodium hydroxide 1 N (normal) or 10% sodium hypochlorite solution for 1 h is recommended for materials that come in contact with tissues of patients with suspected or confirmed CJD.
+Steam autoclaving at 132° C for 1 hour or immersion in sodium hydroxide 1 N (normal) or 10% sodium hypochlorite solution for 1 hour is recommended for materials that come in contact with tissues of patients with suspected or confirmed CJD.
 Standard methods of sterilization (eg, exposure to formalin) are ineffective.

 Creutzfeldt-Jakob disease (CJD) is the most common human prion disease; the sporadic form accounts for about 85% of cases.